BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

     a_file_system_path = "/The/Path/To/The/File/Or/Directory"

-.. _GenerateColorTableParameter:
+.. _CreateColorMapParameter:
-.. py:class:: GenerateColorTableParameter (Updated v1.2.6)
+.. py:class:: CreateColorMapParameter (Updated v1.2.6)

-   This parameter is used specifically for the  :ref:`simplnx.GenerateColorTableFilter() <GenerateColorTableFilter>` filter.
+   This parameter is used specifically for the  :ref:`simplnx.CreateColorMapFilter() <CreateColorMapFilter>` filter.
 This parameter represents a **string** value that corresponds to an RGB Preset Name and can be instantiated using a simple python string type.

    Default RGB Preset Names are as follows: